itsmebhavin/nodejs-express-tutorial/README.md

 - JWT authentication for node.js API (ch-12)
 - File I/O using Node.js (ch-13)
 - Child_Process & Scaling Node.js (ch-14)
+- Unit testing with Mocha and Chai (ch-15)

 ##### Follow these steps to use
 1. Download and install dependencies